sergiogarciiam/rock-paper-scissors/README.md

 ## About the Game

-The project is from The Odin [The Odin Project](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors) curriculum.
+The project is from [The Odin Project](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors) curriculum.

 ### Features